openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

     please email the [Code of Conduct Team (CoC Team)][CoC Team] at <coc@openjsf.org> or contact any of its members.

+### Escalation to the OpenJS Foundation

+If a report cannot be handled at the project level, involves a project maintainer, or if there is a conflict of interest, lack of response, or urgency, the incident may be escalated to the OpenJS Foundation Code of Conduct Team.

+To escalate a report, email the OpenJS Foundation Code of Conduct Team at <coc@openjsf.org> or contact any of its members directly.

 ### Appeal a decision

 Harmed individuals and accused individuals may [appeal][] the decision to the CoC Team up to thirty (30) days after a response was provided if they believe that the process was not followed properly.
 Appeals do not delay or block the execution of decisions communicated in the response.